GhervasaCristian/MLV_Fixes/README.md

 # MLV 00 Removal

 A simple toolset to inspect and repair MLV files with **trailing `00` bytes** at the end of the file, which can cause invalid `blockSize == 0` errors in MLV processing applications.
+This issue may appear if the camera remains out of space while recording.

 This issue is described in the original MLV-App repository: [MLV-App Issue #305](https://github.com/ilia3101/MLV-App/issues/305).